Monthly Conservation Group Meetings

-We hope to be able to purchase a passive detector, something like an Anabat Express which could be left in the church or positioned around the churchyard to collect data over a period of time.
+We hope to be able to purchase a passive detector, something like an Anabat Express which could be left in the church or positioned around the churchyard to collect data over a period of time as well as further hand held devices so please let us know if you would like to support us in this work.

-In addition, visual checks on bat droppings are recorded over the winter seasons to help build a picture of all the bat activity at St Andrew’s.
+Visual checks on bat droppings are recorded over the winter seasons to help build a picture of all the bat activity at St Andrew’s.
+DNA tests carried out in 2021 have proved that the Soprano Pipistrelle and Pipistrelles are our regular 'congregation' in church but we occasionally pick up other species flying around outside church - which is also good to register.